 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Bone Cancer.
 To see other pages, use the colored boxes on the right side of your screen.
 Think of those boxes as a roadmap to this full guide.
 Or, click “Next” at the bottom of each page.

-The human skeletal system is made up of more than 200 bones that protect the internal organs, allow people to stand upright, and attach to muscles that allow movement.
-Bones are connected to other bones by ligaments, which are bands of tough, fibrous tissue, while cartilage covers and protects the joints where bones come together.
+The human skeletal system is made up of more than 200 bones that protect the internal organs, allow people to stand upright, and attach to muscles, which allow movement.
+Bones are connected to other bones by ligaments (bands of tough, fibrous tissue), while cartilage covers and protects the joints where bones come together.
 Bones are hollow and filled with bone marrow, which is the spongy, red tissue that produces blood cells.
 The cortex is the hard, outer portion of the bone.

 Bone is a tissue that consists of collagen (a soft, fibrous tissue) and calcium phosphate (a mineral that helps harden and strengthen the bone).
 There are three types of bone cells:

-- Osteoclasts break down and remove old bone.
+- Osteoclasts.
+These cells break down and remove old bone.

 About bone cancer

 Cancer can occur in any part of the bone.
 Cancer begins when normal cells in the bone change and grow uncontrollably, forming a mass called a tumor.
 A bone tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
 Even though a benign tumor does not spread outside the bone, it can grow large enough to press on surrounding tissue and weaken the bone.
 A malignant tumor can destroy the cortex and spread to nearby tissue.
 If bone tumor cells get into the bloodstream, they can spread to other parts of the body, especially the lungs.

 There are different types of bone cancer, including: